anachioca/WebDev-OnlineStore/README.md

 ## Problems:
  We had some problems to implement a single navbar html file and use it in all the other pages, and now (2nd milestone) we are able to do this by using javascipt.
+ In the last Peer Review, the reviwers noticed that the modal for the "cuidados" button doesn't work if you add the care instructions to products that didn't previously have it.
+We have fixed that problem.

 ## Comments:
+ We did not implement safety and data security and protection.